MetalnAlloys/ICS-simulation/README.md

 ## Setup topology
 The current topology looks like below as of now.
+The topology follows the ISA-62443 standard model of zone and conduits

 <img src="/main/ics_virt_updated.png" alt="Alt text" >